SpenceKonde/megaTinyCore/README.md

 Let's use that - it's better than gitter ever was, and it's all on one site.

 ### **WARNING** Github version (2.4.3 development) has sigificant differences from the released library (2.4.2) relating to the Wire library
-For all wire issues, please try the other verion the most important type of wire issue for us is something that worked before and doesn't now, and the reverse.
+For all wire issues, please try the other version - the most important type of wire issue for us is something that worked before and doesn't now, and the reverse.

 **(2.4.1 and 2.4.0 are bad releases.
 Use 2.4.2).**